osmancandulger/badword-filter/README.md

 ![makes-things-done](https://user-images.githubusercontent.com/59533680/140908137-767d2a0f-906c-44fe-8a8d-8e08a6bca0aa.png)
 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://codepen.io/osmancandulger/pen/wvqXKdz)

 You may filter quickly your strings in a couple steps.
-You can check is provided string is valid ? or you can simply replace bad word with given character.(English will be available soon.)
+You can check is provided string is valid ? or you can simply replace bad word with given character.(You can use swear words list only for English language for now.)

 # Related Functions